-- Measurements duration: >5min. - Sample frequency 5sec
+- Measurements duration: 5 (or 10)min. - Sample frequency 5sec

-This produces sum $12 \ge 5 = 60$ data.
+This produces sum $12 \times 5 = 60$ data.

 Place of measurement

 The reference point for the measurement place and the middle line of the road (separation) is in at a distance of approximately 7.5m.
 The position of pressure device should be approximately 1.5m from the ground.